Blob algebra approach to modular representation theory: Introduction

 \subsection{Elias-Williamson's Hecke category}

 The term $p$-canonical basis was coined by I. Grojnowski \cite{Gr} in 1999.
-Its modern use (i.e., where one can actually calculate) comes from G. Williamson \cite{Wi12}, even though both definitions are known to coincide.
+Its modern use (i.e., where one can actually calculate) comes from G. Williamson \cite{Wi12}.
 For this definition, we need first to explain a categorification of the Hecke algebra.

-In \cite{EW} it was defined, for any Coxeter system $(W,S)$ the \emph{diagrammatic Hecke category} $\HC$ (or $\HC(W)$ when the group is not clear from the context).
-It is also called in the literature the Elias-Williamson's \emph{diagrammatic Soergel category}\footnote{There are (at least) two other versions of this category.
-The first one is an algebraic version called the category of \emph{Soergel bimodules}.
-It is an additive monoidal full subcategory of the category of $\mathbb{Z}$-graded $R$-bimodules, where $R$ is some ring of polynomials acted upon by $W$.
+For any Coxeter system $(W,S)$, B. Elias and G. Williamson \cite{EW} defined the \emph{diagrammatic Hecke category} $\HC$ (or $\HC(W)$ when the group is not clear from the context).
+It is also called in the literature the Elias-Williamson's \emph{diagrammatic Soergel category}.

-The other version is of geometric origin.
-Let $(W,S)$ be the Weyl group with simple reflections corresponding to a pair $(G,B)$, where $G$ is a complex reductive group and $B\subset G$ is a Borel subgroup.
-This version of the Hecke category is the additive, monoidal (under convolution) category of $B$-biequivariant semi-simple complexes on $G$.

-By explaining things like this, we are going backwards in time.
-The geometric category was the first one that emerged.
-Soergel bimodules is a simplified version with the advantages that 1) It is defined for all Coxeter groups and 2) It is way easier to compute with.
-The diagrammatic Hecke category is a simplified version of Soergel bimodules with the advantages that 1) It is well-behaved even over fields of positive characteristic and 2) It is defined over the integers, it is only after an extension of scalars that it is equivalent to Soergel bimodules.}.
-(Versions of this category for particular groups were found before by \cite{LibRA}, \cite{EKh}, \cite{EDC}).